-The one thing I always swore I wasn’t, though, throughout my travels, was one of those tourists that never leaves their resort, except maybe to buy souvenirs.
-They laze around all day on the beach, they have no interest in going anywhere into the “real world.”
-They spend hour after hour getting pampered.
-I swore I’d never be that.
+The one thing I always swore I wasn’t, throughout my travels, was a tourist who never leaves the resort, except maybe to buy souvenirs.
 I need to be outside, walk, see the country, meet the people and eat street foods and stroll in real markets.

 What was it again, never say never?
-OK… I confess.
 Last month, I spent five days at a resort in Jamaica and never left the grounds.

 Well, not other than to cross the street to dine at one of the resort’s fantastic restaurants.
 Five days of absolute relaxation, luxury, good food, spa treatment and unique activities.
 A property unlike any I have visited anywhere, in Europe or the Americas.
 Ah! how I’d missed that luxurious feeling.
 Don’t get me wrong, I still think staying at small guesthouses and outdoor exploration are what travel is about.
 You feel brave and alive when you have to plan every aspect of your trip, when you walk around in the streets and take in the novelty.
 But after the past three years of heavy travel and budget accommodations, I loved staying at a five star and not leaving the property.
 In fact, I kept hoping the entire time that I wouldn’t have to put one foot outside.
 It was that fabulous, and I was that tired.